visit/galaxy-docs/_includes/availability-activity.md

   ],
   "SearchId": "2121as12-1a2s-1s2a-2a1s-12as21sa12as",
   "ExpirationDate": "2019-01-29T15:15:46.2172447+01:00",
-  "TotalResults": 2
+  "TotalResults": 2,
+  "Operations": [
+    {
+      "System": "ExternalSystem",
+      "Account": "ExternalAccount",
+      "Action": "Search",
+      "Duration": "00:00:01",
+      "Success": true,
+      "ErrorMessage": null
     }
+  ]
+}
 ```

 This is a **POST** request that requires a filter with some mandatory properties, such as date.
 The filter can also include content filtering, such as only including those activities associated with a particular CBIS category or with certain attributes.
-Content filtering possibilities can be found in the <a href="https://visit.github.io/galaxy-docs/#content-filter">Content Section</a> You can see a bare minimum version of this search in the examples.
+Content filtering possibilities can be found in the <a href="#content-filter">Content Section</a> You can see a bare minimum version of this search in the examples.
 The return structure is a list of Activity Groups (such as ski lessons) which contain activities (e.g one for each skill level).
 Each activity contains Occasions, each of which defines a possible start date, time and duration for the Activity (e.g. morning lessons, afternoon lessons).
 Finally each occasion has a list of quotes, which are the bookable objects, in each of these you will find all the information related to price groups, prices and other pertinent information and the `BookKey` (e.g. one price for adults, another for children).
-The most important return values in the response are the `SearchId` and the `BookKey` found in each `Quote` object, they are used in the <a href="https://visit.github.io/galaxy-docs/#add-activity-booking-item">Basket</a>, also pay attention to the `ExpirationDate` of the `SearchId`.
+The most important return values in the response are the `SearchId` and the `BookKey` found in each `Quote` object, they are used in the <a href="#add-activity-booking-item">Basket</a>, also pay attention to the `ExpirationDate` of the `SearchId`.
 It is also worth paying attention to the Minimum and Maximum Items to Book.
 These are often values set by external systems and if your basket item is outside these parameters it may fail to commit.
 A `null` value means unrestricted.
 Booking Conditions and Discount Information relate can contain specific supplier information or Campaign information respectively.
 IMPORTANT: Paging is 0-indexed.